postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mock-with-api.md

 [![get environment id](https://assets.postman.com/postman-docs/WS-get-info-46.png)](https://assets.postman.com/postman-docs/WS-get-info-46.png)

-## Create a mock using the Postman API
+## Step 3: Create a mock server with the Postman API

 Create a mock using the [`POST Create Mock` endpoint](https://docs.api.getpostman.com/#a54b358e-2686-bb4e-15c6-125b23776593) with the `collectionId` and `environmentId` you retrieved previously.